ivov/nodebuilder/docs/yaml-mapping.md

 </p>

 <p align="center">
-  <h2 align="center">Nodebuilder's YAML</h2>
+  <h2 align="center">YAML Mapping</h2>
 </p>

 <p align="center">
-  Learn how to describe an API in YAML for the Nodebuilder
+  Learn how to describe an API in YAML to generate an n8n node
 </p>

 <br>